 If your monitor is calibrated, here's what to do:

-- Install these in the relevant folder on your system (normally \Windows\System32\Spool\Drivers\Color or Username/Library/ColorSync/Profiles on a Mac).
+- You can go ahead and install these in the relevant folder on your system.

 - Open the file you wish to soft proof in Photoshop, then go to View > Proof Setup > Custom and select the profile you'd like to soft proof.
 Make sure "Black point compensation" is ticked.
-'Simulate paper colour' is a setting that you can use to understand the differences in luminosity and whiteness that will affect your image, especially on matt papers/laminates where you will see a significant change.
-We find that this simulation is often overemphasised on matt finishes, so bear this in mind.
+'Simulate paper colour' is a setting that you can use to understand the differences in luminosity and whiteness that will affect your image, especially on matt papers/laminates, where you will see a significant change.
+This simulation is often overemphasized on matt finishes, so please keep this in mind.

 - Name each paper profile so you can select it easily in the future.
 Don't forget to save.